saalaa/diamond/fixtures/metadata.md

     ---

 The content of the block is made of key-value pairs.
-You can freely enter anything that helps qualify the contents of the page.
+You can freely enter anything that helps qualify and classify the contents of the page.
 The only constraint is that *keys* should be lowercase.

 [[Diamond wiki]] will then provide you with ways of exploring, searching and accessing your pages thanks to the metadata.